-The HIP6502B complements either an HIP6020 or an HIP6021 in ACPI-compliant designs for microprocessor and computer applications.
-The IC integrates four linear controllers/regulators, switching, monitoring and control functions into a 20-pin SOIC package.
-One linear controller generates the $3.3V{DUAL}/3.3V{SB}$ voltage plane from the ATX supply's 5VSB output, powering the south bridge and the PCI slots through an external pass transistor during sleep states (S3, S4/S5).
+The HIP6503 complements either an HIP6020 or an HIP6021 in ACPI-compliant designs for microprocessor and computer applications.
+The IC integrates four linear controllers/regulators, switching, monitoring and control functions into a 20 pin SOIC package.
+One linear controller generates the 3.3VDLIAI /3.3VSB voltage plane from the ATX supply's 5VSB output, powering the south bridge and the PCI slots through an external pass transistor during sleep states (S3, S4/S5).
 A second transistor is used to switch in the ATX 3.3V output for operation during S0 and S1/S2 (active) operating states.
-Two linear controllers/regulators supply at choice either or both of the computer system's 2.5V or 3.3V memory power through external pass transistors in active states.
+A linear controllers/regulator supplies at choice either of 2.5V or 3.3V memory power through external pass transistors (switch for 3.3V setting) in active states.
 During sleep states, integrated pass transistors supply the sleep power.
-Another controller powers up the 5V{DUAL} plane by switching in the ATX 5V output in active states, and the ATX 5VSB in sleep states.
-One internal regulator outputs a dedicated, noise-free 2.5V clock chip supply.
-The HIP6502B's operating mode (active outputs or sleep outputs) is selectable through two digital control pins, $\overline{S3}$ and $\overline{S5}$.
-Enabling sleep state support on the 5V{DUAL} output is offered through the EN5VDL pin.
-In active state, the 3.3V{DUAL} and 3.3V{MEM} linear regulators use external N-channel pass MOSFETs to connect the outputs directly to the 3.3V input supplied by an ATX (or equivalent) power supply, for minimal losses.
-In sleep state, power delivery on both outputs is transferred to NPN transistors external to the controller on the 3.3V{DUAL}, internal on the $3.3V{\mbox{\scriptsize MEM}}.$ Active state regulation on the $2.5V{\mbox{\scriptsize MEM}}$ output is performed through an external NPN transistor.
-In sleep state, conduction on this output is transferred to an internal pass transistor.
-The 5V{DUAL} output is powered through two external MOS transistors.
+Another controller powers up the 5VDUAL plane by switching in the ATX 5V output in active states, and the ATX 5VSB in sleep states.
+Two internal regulators output both a dedicated, noise-free 2.5V clock chip supply, as well as a 1.8V ICH2 resume well voltage.
+The HIP6503's operating mode (active outputs or sleep outputs) is selectable through two digital control pins, S3 and S5.
+Enabling sleep state support on the 5VDUAL output is offered through the EN5VDL pin.
+In active state, the 3.3VDUAL/3.3VSB and 2.5VMEM/3.3VMEM linear regulators use external N-channel pass MOSFETs to connect the outputs directly to the 3.3V input supplied by an ATX power supply, for minimal losses.
+In sleep state, power delivery on both outputs is transferred to NPN transistors.
+Active state regulation on the 2.5VMEM output is performed through an external NPN transistor.
+The $5V{DUAL}$ output is powered through two external MOS transistors.
 In sleep states, a PMOS (or PNP) transistor conducts the current from the ATX 5VSB output; while in active state, current flow is transferred to an NMOS transistor connected to the ATX 5V output.
-The operation of the 5V{DLIAI} output is dictated not only by the status of the S3 and S5 pins, but that of the EN5VDL pin as well.
-The 3.3V{DUAL}/3.3V{SB} output is active for as long as the ATX 5VSB voltage is applied to the chip.
-The 2.5V{CLK} output is only active during S0 and S1/S2, and uses the 3V3 pin as input source for its internal pass element.
+The operation of the 5VDUAL output is dictated not only by the status of the \$\overline{S3}\$ and \$\overline{S5}\$ pins, but that of the \$\overline{EN5VDL}\$ pin as well.
+The 3.3VDLIAI /3.3VSB and 1.8VSB outputs are active for as long as the ATX 5VSB voltage is applied to the chip.
+The 2.5VCLK output is only active during S0 and S1/S2, and uses the 3V3 pin as input source for its internal pass element.